 Who Needs Diplexers?

-Diplexers are a small, box-like metal device with one input and two outputs, these devices look very much like taps and splitters.
+Diplexers are small, box-like metal devices with one input and two outputs.
+And yes, they look very much like taps and splitters.
 These devices actively combine two or more sources in such a way that only a small frequency range from each source is allowed to pass.
 This ensures that the signals from each source don’t interfere with each other.
-Diplexers are commonly used in commercial installations where things such as cable TV, internet, and antenna signals must live on the same line.
+Diplexers are commonly used in commercial installations where things such as cable TV, internet, and antenna signals live on the same line.
 They cannot be used with modern satellite TV systems.

 What About Amplified Splitters?